Winchester Repeating Arms Company: Recovery

-On August 15, 2006, Olin Corporation, owner of the Winchester trademarks, announced that it had entered into a new license agreement with Browning to make Winchester brand rifles and shotguns, though not at the closed Winchester plant in New Haven.
+On August 15, 2006, Olin Corporation, owner of the Winchester trademarks, announced that it had entered into a new license agreement with Browning Arms Company to make Winchester brand rifles and shotguns, though not at the closed Winchester plant in New Haven.
 The production of Model 1885 falling block action, Model 1892 and Model 1886 lever-action rifles are produced under licensed agreement by Miroku Corp. of Japan and imported to the United States by Browning.

-In 2008, Fabrique Nationale announced that it would produce Model 70 rifles at its plant in Columbia, South Carolina.
+In 2008, FN Herstal announced that it would produce Model 70 rifles at its plant in Columbia, South Carolina.
 In 2013, assembly was moved to Portugal.

-In the summer of 2010, Fabrique Nationale d'Herstal (FN) resumed production of the Winchester model 1894 and the evolution of the Winchester 1300, now called the Winchester SXP.
+In the summer of 2010, FN Herstal resumed production of the Winchester model 1894 and the evolution of the Winchester 1300, now called the Winchester SXP.

 A number of gun cleaning kits, Chinese folding knives, tools, and other accessories are also now sold under the Winchester trademark.